Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JVp03wXCxWY.md

 ### Transcript

-> tilted fences we already i think i already answered this but that's something that i think we want to add at some point but i know the state of that
+> tilted fences we already I think I already answered this but that's something that I think we want to add at some point but I know the state of that